newatoms/beta/projects/science-of-images/post.md

 We all have it once in a while: we're struck by a stunning image that induces little inner sparks of enjoyment or horror.
 Your eyes get wider, you move your head a little closer to the screen and you contemplate while suppressing the urge of sharing your findings just yet.

-These encounters with our emotions are hard to explain. *Why* an image is beautiful is often described as being subjective, but scientists wouldn't be scientist if they wouldn't try to objectify the subjective.
+These encounters with our emotions are hard to explain. *Why* an image is beautiful is often described as being subjective, but scientists wouldn't be scientist if they don't try to objectify the subjective.

 *Appeal* is our natural attraction towards an image.
 We might not be able to explain *why* we love an image because [our conscious thought hasn’t yet caught up with our subconscious](https://en.wikipedia.org/wiki/Empirical_relationship).